AthiraThulasi/AthiraThulasi/README.md

 🌱 **About Me**

 I am a Data Analytics graduate from the University of the Fraser Valley, BC (UFV), passionate about harnessing the power of data to drive meaningful decisions.
-Currently, I am contributing to data science projects for CrowdDoing, where I focus on social impact through clustering algorithms and predictive models for stewardship profiles.
+As a seasoned Quality Assurance Analyst with over 5 years of experience in software testing, I specialize in web and mobile applications across diverse industries.
+My expertise spans manual and automated testing processes, including bug tracking, test planning, execution, and reporting, complemented by hands-on experience in agile methodologies.
+Currently, I am contributing to data science projects for CrowdDoing, focusing on social impact through clustering algorithms and predictive models for stewardship profiles.
+Eager to combine my extensive software testing experience with my data analysis capabilities, I aim to contribute to a forward-thinking, innovative organization.

 🔭 **Current Projects**